Don’t Just Quit! Take Time to Consider a Promotional Modeling Career

 Become The “Other” Model with a Promotional Modeling Career

-Many of the female models I’ve had come through my studio are aware of only a few different types of careers and employment opportunities.
+Many of the female models who have come through my photography studio are aware of only a few different types of careers and employment opportunities.

-You know ’em – they are high fashion (magazine type), runway and catalog.
+You know ’em!
+These types are high fashion modeling (magazine type), runway and catalog.
 But, what about the “other” model?

-Yes, I’m speaking of taking the alternative route into promotional modeling jobs and you might be surprised that you really like it once you get a taste for it.
+I’m speaking of taking the alternative route into promotional modeling jobs.
+You might be surprised that you really like the promo field once you get a taste for it.

 I’ve included this short video to let you see what promo models do and how to get started.

-In a quick word, and often referred to as promo, trade show or event modeling, promotional is where you might be handing out business cards, brochures, etc. at events, outside a store, in the mall, etc.
+Promotional modeling is often referred to as promo, trade show or event modeling.
+Jobs in this field might include handing out business cards, brochures, etc. at events, outside a store, in the mall, etc.

 Or, you could be running a booth at an industry trade show.

 This may not sound as appealing as the glamorous catwalk but you can earn some good money when you accept these types of promotional jobs and you may even get to accept a Capital One offerings when you have some money to put in the bank.
-Some young women actually make this their career choice.
+Some young women actually make promo modeling their career choice.

 They envision themselves with their picture on the cover of a major magazine or walking the NYC runway for Elite or IMG modeling agencies.

 But, in reality, very few ever realize this dream.
-But, as you will see in this beginner promo modeling section, there is hope for the rest who want to work as a model.
+As you will see in this beginner promo modeling section, there is hope for the rest who want to work as a model.